slack-samples/deno-timesheet-approval/README.md

 $ slack trigger create --trigger-def triggers/collect_hours_trigger.ts
 ```

-## Datastores

-For storing data related to your app, datastores offer secure storage on Slack
-infrastructure.
-The use of a datastore requires the
-`datastore:write`/`datastore:read` scopes to be present in your manifest.

 ## Testing

 For an example of how to test a function, see `functions/save_hours_test.ts`.